The main problem is to check the adverse Balance of payments. There are many measures to correct disequilibrium in the Balance of payments.

 1. Monetary Policy (Deflection)

-In this regard, the country may adopt deflationary or dear money policy by raising the bank rate and restricting credit.
+In this regard, the country may adopt a deflationary or dear money policy by raising the bank rate and restricting credit.

 Under deflation, prices fall which makes exports attractive and imports relatively costlier.